TMNLOrgFEAssignment/frontend-assignment/README.md

 In case you want to manually use the Back-end API to check its content or create some dummy data, you can simply start the project and open the
 [Swagger API on http://localhost:3000/api](http://localhost:3000/api) and play with the REST API.

-### Tasks

-In this assignment, quality matters more than quantity.
-So take it in consideration before proceeding to the next task.
-The Front-End module structure is very simple, so feel free to suggest the structure you prefer.

 ## Stories